Zoltán Agócs: Biography

+Agócs died on 14 February 2018 in Senec, Slovakia.

 Works

 As a researcher he worked with the structure of ropes, questions regarding theoretical and structural fields.
 Other field of his work was the architectural usage of steel structures.
 He took part planning of several bridges in Czechoslovakia and Hungary.
 He was one of the patrones of the reconstruction Mária Valéria Bridge connecting Štúrovo and Esztergom.

-His most recognised work was the planning of Apollo Bridge of Bratisaval.
+His most recognised work was the planning of Apollo Bridge of Bratislava.